luthramanisha/academic-kickstart/content/authors/admin/_index.md

 ---
 Manisha Luthra is currently working as a Postdoctoral Researcher at the [Data Management Lab](https://www.informatik.tu-darmstadt.de/datamanagement/).
-She completed her doctoral degree (officially, Dr.-Ing. or Doctor of Engineering) [Technical University of Darmstadt](https://www.kom.tu-darmstadt.de/kom-multimedia-communications-lab/) in August 2021.
+She completed her doctoral degree (officially, Dr.-Ing. or Doctor of Engineering) from [Technical University of Darmstadt](https://www.kom.tu-darmstadt.de/kom-multimedia-communications-lab/) in August 2021.
-Before joining the doctoral program she obtained her master's and bachelor's degree from Technical University of Darmstadt and [Delhi University](http://www.du.ac.in), respectively.
+Before joining the doctoral program, she obtained her master's and bachelor's degree from Technical University of Darmstadt and [Delhi University, India](http://www.du.ac.in), respectively.
 In her research, she broadly focuses on accelerating performance of stream processing and complex event processing systems using modern hardware and networks.